GabeScott/standard-works-vault/General Conference/2009 October - Mind the Gap.md

 Remember, it’s not just what you get out of active participation in Relief Society but what you can give and contribute as well.

 My dear sisters, especially you younger single adults, I testify to you that God loves you; He is mindful of you; He has a plan for you.
 He needs you to serve His children.
 He needs you to be active and faithful and fully participating women in His Church.
-He needs you to “comfort the weary and strengthen the weak.”
+He needs you to “comfort the weary and strengthen the weak.”[^6]

 Sister Eliza R. Snow, second Relief Society general president, spoke to a large group of sisters—both teenage and adult women—gathered in Ogden, Utah, in 1873.
 She gave the following counsel that was timely then and is still appropriate today.

-Speaking to the younger women, she said: “If you associate together [meaning older and younger women], your minds are improved, you are gaining intelligence, and you are retrenching from ignorance.
+Speaking to the younger women, she said: “If you associate together \[meaning older and younger women\], your minds are improved, you are gaining intelligence, and you are retrenching from ignorance.
 The Spirit of God will impart instruction to your minds, and you will impart it to each other.
 I say, God bless you my young sisters.
 Remember that you are Saints of God; and that you have important works to perform in Zion.”

 She further counseled all women: “Paul the Apostle anciently spoke of holy women.
 It is the duty of each one of us to be a holy woman.
 We shall have elevated aims, if we are holy women.
 We shall feel that we are called to perform important duties.
 No one is exempt from them.
-There is no sister so isolated, and her sphere so narrow but what she can do a great deal towards establishing the Kingdom of God upon the earth.”
+There is no sister so isolated, and her sphere so narrow but what she can do a great deal towards establishing the Kingdom of God upon the earth.”[^7]

 Please mind this gap, and don’t let a gap of inactivity come into your life in any manner.
 You need the Church, and the Church needs you.